McGranahanLab/Noncoding_drivers_Nextflow/README.md

 #### NBR - specific files
 If analysis of genomic regions with NBR is requested, then three additional files are needed to be provided.
-All of this files can be found in the [NBR](data/assets/NBR.zip) folder of this GitHub repository.
+All of these files can be found in the [NBR](data/assets/NBR.zip) folder of this GitHub repository.

 - `nbr_regions_neutralbins_file`: a path to a file defining neutral regions, i.e. `'data/assets/NBR/Neutral_regions_within_100kb_bins_hg19.txt'`.
-- `nbr_trinucfreq_neutralbins_file`: a path to file listing trinucleotide content within 100kb bins, i.e.
+- `nbr_trinucfreq_neutralbins_file`: a path to a file listing trinucleotide content within 100kb bins, i.e.
 `data/assets/NBR/Trinucfreqs_within_100kb_bins_hg19.txt`
-- `nbr_driver_regs_file`: a path to file listing genomic regions containing known driver genomic elements, i.e.
+- `nbr_driver_regs_file`: a path to a file listing genomic regions containing known driver genomic elements, i.e.
 `data/assets/NBR/GRanges_driver_regions_hg19.txt`